DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 two stories.

-Before you compare yourself to anything, know which churn you are measuring.
+Before you compare yourself to any benchmark, know which churn you are measuring.
 Gross revenue churn is the revenue you lost to cancellations and downgrades, full stop.
-Net revenue churn nets in the expansion from accounts that upgraded or grew.
+Net revenue churn nets in the expansion from accounts that upgraded or grew during the same period.
 They can tell completely opposite stories from the same base.

 An app can have ugly gross churn and beautiful net retention because a handful of growing accounts more than cover the departures.
-That is a real business, but it is a fragile one, you are leaning on a few big accounts to paper over a leaky base.
-The reverse, clean gross churn with weak expansion, is a sturdier foundation that is leaving growth on the table.
+That is a real business, but it is a fragile one.
+You are leaning on a few large merchants to paper over a leaky base.
+The moment those anchor accounts stop growing or leave, the true churn rate becomes visible all at once.
+The reverse situation, clean gross churn with weak expansion, is a sturdier foundation that is leaving growth on the table.

 Net revenue retention, the honest scoreboard

 NRR is gross churn and expansion combined into one figure.
 Above 100% means your existing base grows on its own, even if you never acquired another shop.
 The best apps run roughly 110–130%.
-If your gross churn looks scary but your NRR is comfortably above 100%, the business is healthier than the churn line alone suggests.
-Always report both.
+If your gross churn looks alarming but your NRR is comfortably above 100%, the business is healthier than the churn line alone suggests.
+Report both.
+Always.

 Your churn